-Implementation of vanilla imitation learning (for continuous action space).
+Implementation of vanilla imitation learning.

 - model (torch.nn.Module) a model following the rules in BasePolicy. (s -> a) - optim (torch.optim.Optimizer) for optimizing the model. - mode (str) indicate the imitation type ("continuous" or "discrete" action space), defaults to "continuous".